Criminal Charges in Mount Holly NJ

-Criminal and DWI Defense Attorney in Mount Laurel, New Jersey
+Criminal Defense Lawyers in Burlington County, New Jersey

-When charged with a crime, your life is immediately and inevitably changed.
+When charged with a crime in Burlington County, New Jersey, your life is immediately and inevitably changed.
 Your reputation is hanging in the balance, your character is called into question, your future is jeopardized, and you are faced with one of the most important decisions of your life: who will you call upon the defend you?
 Police, prosecutors, and investigators probing into your life can feel invasive and the complexities of the legal process overwhelming.
-Fortunately, with an experienced criminal defense attorney on your side, you can take back the power, launch an aggressive defense strategy, and effectively confront any of the challenges that arise along the way.
+With an experienced criminal defense lawyer on your side, you can take back the power, launch an aggressive defense strategy, and effectively confront any of the challenges that arise along the way.

 Criminal defense attorney Leonard Biddison represents clients charged with a myriad of criminal and DWI offenses, including:

 - Domestic Violence

 - Sexual Offenses

 - Weapons Offenses

 He also assists clients with many other issues of criminal justice, such as: